Red-tailed hawk: Diet

 The great horned owl occupies a similar ecological niche nocturnally to the red-tail, taking similar prey.
 Competition may occur between the hawk and owl species during twilight, although the differing nesting season and activity times usually results in a lack of direct competition.
-Although the red-tail's prey is on average larger (due in part to the scarcity of diurnal squirrels in the owl's diet), the owl is an occasional predator of red-tailed hawks themselves, of any age, while the hawks are not known to predate adult great horned owls.
+Although the red-tail's prey is on average larger (due in part to the scarcity of diurnal squirrels in the owl's diet), the owl is an occasional predator of red-tailed hawks themselves, of any age, while the hawks are not known to prey on adult great horned owls.

 Other competitors include other large Buteo species such as Swainson's hawks and rough-legged hawks, as well as the northern goshawk, since prey and foraging methods of these species occasionally overlap.

-Hawks have been observed following American badgers to capture prey they flush and the two are considered potential competitors.
+Hawks have been observed following American badgers to capture prey they flush, and the two are considered potential competitors.
 Competition over carcasses may occur with American crows, and several crows working together can displace a hawk.
 Larger raptors, such as eagles and ferruginous hawks, may steal hawk kills.